jonathanBieler/GtkIDE.jl/README.md

 ### Running code

-**Additional consoles are not working well at the moment**

 Each console is associated with a Julia worker.
 The first worker runs GtkIDE, so running computations that use all the CPU on it will freeze the application.
-Additional workers/consoles can be added by calling `add_console()` on the first worker, or via the right-click activated menu.
+Additional workers/consoles can be added by calling `add_console(main_window)` on the first worker, or via the right-click activated menu.

 - `F5`: Include the current file
 - `Ctrl+Return`: Run selected code, or run code between two `## ' (like Matlab's code sections).